AlexandreDecan/sismic/docs/advancedtopics/integrate_code.rst

 Integrating Sismic into code
 ============================

+One can easily integrate code into a statechart (see :ref:`code_evaluation`).
+By providing an initial context to a :py:class:`~sismic.evaluator.Evaluator` instance, it is also easy to inject external objects into a statechart.

-To illustrate how one can integrate Sismic's statechart interpreter into code, consider the following stopwatch statechart.
-This example is also available in the *examples* directory.
+We now illustrate how one can integrate a statechart into code.
+Consider the following stopwatch statechart, which is also available in the *examples* directory.
 In a nutshell, this example shows how to control a stopwatch timer from a graphical user interface.

 Stopwatch statechart